Port of Aqaba: Relocation

-In 2006, the port was relocated from the city's centre to its south, due to a deeper water level there.
-Another relocation is also scheduled; it would place the port near the southernmost part of the province near the Saudi Arabian border.
-Its capacity will surpass that of the current port.
-The project will cost US$5 billion, and it will be completed by 2014.
+In 2006, the port was relocated from the city's centre to its south to access deeper water levels.
+The land of the previous port was sold to developers to establish a waterfront neighborhood and a business district.

 Aqaba container terminal

 The port contains the Aqaba container terminal (ACT), Jordan's only container port, and the second-busiest facility on the Red Sea by container volume.
 The ACT is a logistics hub and an important part of the Jordanian economy.
 It is the primary gateway for the Jordanian market, and a crucial transit point for cargo moving between countries in the region.

 The ACT is a joint venture between Aqaba Development Corporation and APM Terminals under a 25-year build-operate-transfer agreement that was signed in 2006.
 A terminal expansion project completed in October 2013 added 460 m to the existing quay to create a total quay length of 1 km, increasing the annual container throughput capacity to 1.3 million TEUs.
-The expansion program, begun in 2009, has included the delivery of two new ship-to-shore cranes with a 22 container row reach, and four rubber tyred gantry cranes.
+The expansion program, begun in 2009, has included the delivery of two new ship-to-shore cranes with a 22-container-row reach, and four rubber tyred gantry cranes.

 In 2004, the Aqaba Development Corporation (ADC), on behalf of the Aqaba Special Economic Zone Authority (ASEZA), acquired and took over the management and operation of the terminal.
 In 2006, a 25-year Joint Development Agreement (JDA) was signed between ADC and ACT.
 Under this contract, APM Terminals Jordan is responsible for operating, managing and marketing ACT.